letsdiscodev/docs.letsdisco.dev/docs/disco-cli-reference.md

 ```
 USAGE
   $ disco init SSHSTRING [--version <value>] [--verbose] [--host <value>] [--local-image <value>]
-    [--advertise-addr <value>] [--cloudflare-tunnel <value>]
+    [--advertise-addr <value>] [--cloudflare-tunnel <value>] [-i <value>]

 FLAGS
+  -i, --identity-file=<value>      SSH key to use for authentication
-  --advertise-addr=<value>     fixed IP address used to add nodes. defaults to resolving domain name of ssh connection
+      --advertise-addr=<value>     fixed IP address used to add nodes. defaults to resolving domain name of ssh
+                                   connection
-  --cloudflare-tunnel=<value>  Cloudflare Tunnel token, if you want to run Disco behind a Cloudflare tunnel
+      --cloudflare-tunnel=<value>  Cloudflare Tunnel token, if you want to run disco behind a Cloudflare tunnel
-  --host=<value>               hostname to use, when installing using an internal IP for the SSH connection, e.g. disco
+      --host=<value>               hostname to use, when installing using an internal IP for the SSH connection, e.g.
-                               init root@10.1.2.3 --host disco.example.com
+                                   disco init root@10.1.2.3 --host disco.example.com
       --local-image=<value>        local Docker image to upload and use (mostly for Disco development)
       --verbose                    show extra output
       --version=<value>            [default: latest] version of disco daemon to install

 DESCRIPTION
   initializes a new server